← Back to Blog

 For the price (the Eco-Worthy panel and controller cost less than two nights on a campsite with hookup), the improvement in freedom and convenience is massive.
 I’m no longer tied to driving every day or seeking out campsites.
 I can park up somewhere beautiful and just be there for a few days without worrying about the battery.

-If you’ve already got a leisure battery setup and you’re thinking about solar, my advice is simple: just do it.
+If you’ve already got a leisure battery setup → and you’re thinking about solar, my advice is simple: just do it.
 Start with a single portable panel, learn how it works, and expand from there.
+Combined with a diesel heater →, solar gives you true year-round off-grid capability.

 — Mike & Jenny